codesprinters/CS-Constitution/Holacracy-Constitution.md

-# **Holacracy Constitution - Development Version**
+# **CS Constitution - Development Version**

 ## Preamble

 This **_“Constitution”_** defines rules and processes for the governance and operations of an organization.
 The **_“Ratifiers”_** are adopting these rules as the formal authority structure for the **_“Organization”_** specified upon the Constitution’s adoption, which may be an entire entity or a part of one that the Ratifiers have authority to govern and run.
-The Ratifiers and anyone else who agrees to take part in the governance and operations of the Organization (its **_“Partners”_**) may rely upon the authorities granted by this Constitution, and also agree to be bound by its duties and constraints.
+The Ratifiers and anyone else who agrees to take part in the governance and operations of the Organization (**_“Staff Members”_** also known collectively as its **_"Staff"_**) may rely upon the authorities granted by this Constitution, and also agree to be bound by its duties and constraints.

 ## Article 1: Organizational Structure

 ### 1.1 Roles

-The Organization’s Partners will typically perform the work of the Organization while acting in explicitly defined Roles.
+The Organization’s Staff Members will typically perform the work of the Organization while acting in explicitly defined Roles.
 A **_“Role”_** definition has a descriptive name and one or more of the following:

 - **(a)** a **_“Purpose”_**, which is a capacity, potential, or unrealizable goal that the Role will pursue or express on behalf of the Organization.
 - **(b)** one or more **_“Domains”_**, which are assets, processes, or other things the Role may exclusively control and regulate as its property, on behalf of the Organization.